villano-lab/galactic-spin-W1/paper/paper.md

 # Story

-This project emerged from several years of literary analysis, trial and error, and reproducibility studies our team conducted on rotation curve research.
-A principal impression we drew from this journey was that there is a lack of clarity and accessibility in the world of rotation curve research, including programs and data requisite for composing rotation curves.
-By examining the
+This project emerged from years of literary analysis and studying the reproducibility of rotation curve research.
+This journey impressed upon us a lack of clarity and accessibility for newcomers in the world of rotation curves, not only in publications, but also in using software and acquiring pre-existing data for rotation curve composition.
+The problems we encountered stemmed from the resources we found being very dense with technical language, focusing heavily on one or two components or even parameters, or assuming the reader has a certain level of familiarity with the subject prior to finding the resource in question.
-difficulties encountered in our research, we developed an educational module that is aimed to be clear and concise, with curve-composition activities that can be easily reproduced by the user.
-From our experience analyzing a number of rotation curve publications in addition to correspondences with active researchers in the field and with currently-used curve-composing programs, we have begun to develop our own versions of such programs, making improvements that we believe will greatly improve accessibility and understanding.
-We also include content we produced for previous workshops and research symposiums that further facilitate the understanding of producing rotation curves.
+These traits are favorable for scientific journal content, but the lack of other types of content made it difficult to find an entry point to the field.
+Our solution at the time was to dig into Noordermeer's paper on flattened Sérsic bulges[@Noordermeer2008], a paper that took us roughly a year to reproduce as we followed chains of references, corresponded with authors, and tried out rotation curve construction software in order to understand each rotation curve component.
+What we hope to accomplish is to provide others with necessary vocabulary and background knowledge before prompting them to explore this kind of literature.
+Based on this experience and on feedback from our previous workshops and presentations at research symposiums, we have developed our own software with a focus on improving accessibility and users' understanding of the material by being clear, concise, and easily reproducible.

 # Acknowledgements